 SECTION 2 - OFFICIALS CERTIFICATION:

-A. ADMINISTRATIVE OFFICIALS
+A. ADMINISTRATIVE OFFICIAL

+An Administrative Official shall be a certified swimming official.

 The Administrative Official supervises the logistical aspects of a swim meet.
 The Administrative Official’s responsibilities include, but are not limited to: supervising entries/registration, the clerk-of-course, the timing equipment operator, the timing judge, the computer operator, and other desk personnel.

 1. To become certified as an administrative official, the following training requirements shall be met: